We are delighted to announce that this FREE eCourse is available on-demand!

 as a way of TEACHING and LIVING

-This five-session eCourse will include practical, research-based activities and a new gratitude curriculum shared by educator and author, Owen Griffith.
-Owen’s book, Gratitude: A Way of Teaching, will offer structure to help guide the course as we create opportunities for educators to explore gratitude as a way to improve class culture; academic and social success for students; and satisfaction and resilience in students and educators alike.
+This five-session eCourse includes practical, research-based activities and a new gratitude curriculum shared by educator and author, Owen Griffith.
+Owen’s book, Gratitude: A Way of Teaching, offers structure to help guide the course as we create opportunities for educators to explore gratitude as a way to improve class culture; academic and social success for students; and satisfaction and resilience in students and educators alike.
 This experience will offer the chance for teachers to not only learn from Owen’s experience, but also to share, learn and receive support from others taking the course.

 Please join us and help reshape the world of education with gratitude!

 “Gratitude: A Way of Teaching should be required reading for teachers, administrators, parents, and anyone else who has a stake in our children’s future.
 You will be challenged, edified, and stirred to take a fresh look at this timeless virtue and see why we owe our children the gift of gratitude.”